Summation iBlaze needs to be moved to a new server. This assumes that the application and data are both moving.

 271_Oct8_2010, signifying the name of the PST and the date the PST was originally loaded.

 - PST.map files: Once the Repositories.xml file has been looked at, open each PST.map file associated with the paths in the repositories.xml file.
-Each and every pst.map should contain a reference to a valid Storeid value in the Summation case and should also contain a valid path each Storeid’s respective PST.
-NOTE: The PST location here is Summation’s loaded and parsed PST, NOT the location of the original PST.
-The format should be:
+Each and every pst.map should contain a reference to a valid Storeid value in the IBlaze case and should also contain a valid path to each Storeid’s respective PST.
+NOTE: The PST location in the "pst.map" file is to a copy of the PST and NOT the location of the original PST.
+The format should be similar to: